-Discretionary Use Applications:
+Discretionary Use Applications

-- 2.29 The following procedures shall apply to discretionary use applications: - a.
-Applicants must file with the Development Officer the prescribed application form, a site plan, any other plans and supplementary information as required by the Development Officer and pay the required application and public hearing fees. - b.
+- 2.29 The following procedures shall apply to discretionary use applications: - Applicants must file with the Development Officer the prescribed application form, a site plan, any other plans and supplementary information as required by the Development Officer and pay the required application and public hearing fees. - b.
 The application will be examined by the Development Officer for conformance with the Inter-Municipal Plan, this Bylaw, and any other applicable policies and regulations and shall advise the Council as soon as practical. - c.
-Council may refer the application to whichever government agencies or interested groups, as Council may consider appropriate.
+Council may refer the application to the Twin Rivers District Planning Commission and whichever government agencies or interested groups, as Council may consider appropriate.
 Council also may require the application to be reviewed by planning, engineering, legal, or other professionals, with the cost of this review to be borne by the applicant.